alexivkin/SARDELKA/README.md

 gateway 192.168.1.1
 dns-nameservers 192.168.1.2
 ```

-#### E2EE client

-Run `backup-setup` to configure your client for the E2EE backup.

-It will set up the following:

-* A way to connect to the backup server.
-An ssh user with the private/public key set up on the backup server for SSHFS or NFS exported share for NFS.
-* Create a file on the backup server containing the encrypted filesystem, which will later be mounted with cryptsetup.
-* Create a local LUKs key to decrypt the remote file containing the encrypted filesystem.
-This key never leaves the client to ensure true e2e encryption.
-* Schedule the backup for periodic runs using systemd timers

-For full details see the `backup-setup`  script.

 Do not forget to backup your keyfile somewhere separately, otherwise the backups will be useless if they are stored a filesystem you are backing up and that filesystem is corrupted.
 It may also be usefull to add a passphrase to the LUKS headers.